June 25, 2025

 1. Have friends over!

-If you’re really worried about taking your baby or toddler anywhere for the Fourth of July but still want to enjoy the company of friends or family, have them over at your house!
-That way you get the perk of people and also putting your little one to sleep in the comfort of your own home.
+Or if you don’t want to go out but still want to enjoy the company of friends or family, have them over at your house!
+That way you get the perk of people and also putting your little one to sleep at their normal time, in the comfort of your own home.

 2. Go to a friends’ house!

-If you know people hosting a Fourth of July party, head on over to their house!
 To try to keep sleep somewhat intact, you can either come home around or shortly after bedtime, or you could even bring a pack ‘n play or travel mattress and the SlumberPod over to their house so your kids can go to bed and you can keep hanging out!
 Then when it’s time to go, snag your kiddos and do a car-to-bed transfer when you get home.
 It might not be perfect, but it’s worth it for the fun night out!

 You could also simply make it an off night and have a much later bedtime than usual for the sake of friends and memories.